CS-Personal-Data-Acquisition-Prototype/Mock-Data/README.md

 # Mock Data
 ## Overview
 ### Purpose
-A remake of the Python scripts as a Rust crate.
+A mock data generation crate built in Rust to test throughout and latency with a mock real-time sensor system.
+Sends data as a JSON string utilizing websockets for increased throughput.

 ### Features
 -